davidf03/hcdocs/README.md

 A classname may have at most two levels: [block](#scss-nomenclature-blocks) and \[sub-][element](#scss-nomenclature-elements)[s-set].
 This is primarily to encourage the decoupling of styles and DOM.

-Selectors must be as flat as possible, with the exception of :pseudo-selectors and [State Classes](#scss-nomenclature-types-state-classes): an [element's](#scss-nomenclature-elements) declaration should not need to be nested within, or a [modifier's](#scss-nomenclature-modifiers) declaration appended to, its [block](#scss-nomenclature-blocks) to apply its properties, even if this would render its styles incomplete; elements and modifiers should not be used outside of the context of their block.
+Selectors must be as flat as possible, with the exception of :pseudo-classes and [State Classes](#scss-nomenclature-types-state-classes): an [element's](#scss-nomenclature-elements) declaration should not need to be nested within, or a [modifier's](#scss-nomenclature-modifiers) declaration appended to, its [block](#scss-nomenclature-blocks) to apply its properties, even if this would render its styles incomplete; elements and modifiers should not be used outside of the context of their block.

 ```css
 /* Valid */